 Also, because it’s not the summer vacation in Europe yet, accommodation and flights will be cheaper.
 And there will be fewer crowds to contend with in Cyprus’s beaches and attractions.
 It’s also still pretty green in the countryside; head to the village of Todos or Kakopetria up in the mountains to see all the late spring goodness unfold (cooler temperatures, too).

 July is the beginning of the tourist season proper.
 This can make it a not so great time to visit Cyprus if you’re not about crowds; there will be a lot of people on the beaches.
 However, if you’re visiting Cyprus at the start of July, you won’t have to worry because summer vacation won’t begin until later in the month.

-Weather-wise, temperatures are balmy (25-30°C in the daytime); there’s hardly any rain, hardly any clouds, and it’s essentially one of the hottest months of the year, with humidity at 73%.
+Weather-wise, temperatures are balmy (25-30°C in the daytime); there’s hardly any rain, hardly any clouds, and it’s one of the hottest months of the year, with humidity at 73%.
 Heatwaves aren’t unknown, however, due to hot air drifting over from Africa.
-These can be literally scorching.
+These can be scorching.

 Weather in Cyprus in August

 The summer season is in full flow.
 Tourists are everywhere; it’s hot; it’s crowded – it’s not the best time of year to visit Cyprus.
 But if you like a buzzy atmosphere and bustling public spaces, then you’ll probably enjoy joining the throngs of people as they see the sights and hit the beaches.
 Daily temperatures are an average of 30°C, the sea is a bath-like 27°C, and the humidity can get pretty unbearable, to be honest.